 You might think that creating pages is complicated, or that you need to know HTML or CSS to do it.
 Thankfully, there are Magento extensions out there that turn what could be a headache into an easy, smooth process – with no coding knowledge whatsoever.

-Today, we’ll be looking at three page builders for Magento, looking at their features, user reviews, and pricing, to help find the right extension for you.
+Today, we’ll be looking at three page builders for Magento, looking at their features, user reviews, and pricing, to help find the right 3rd party extension for you.

 First, let’s take a quick look at some of the features you should look for when choosing a page builder.